 Since surfaces of plastics are touched frequently, it’s important to secure the paint so that it lasts a long time.
 Sealing the surface also makes it resistant to water.

-A few methods for sealing plastic with acrylic paint have been tried and tested.
+There are effective methods for sealing plastic with acrylic paint that I have tried and tested.
 These five methods are highly recommended for anyone looking to protect their painted plastic surface:

 Applying Polyurethane for Longevity